hanxu27/mod-2-project/README.md

 * shovel players into teams
 * make teams
 #### Teams
-* player in teams as array?
+* player in teams as array or as a join team